Comprehensive Vaccination schedule for a Disease free Childhood

 Step – 2

-In addition to shielding infants from numerous dangerous illnesses, essential vaccinations aid in the development of immunity, or defense, against illnesses even before they are exposed to them.
-These vaccinations are given away for free in government hospitals and through ANM or ASHA.
+In addition to shielding infants from numerous dangerous illnesses, essential vaccinations aid in the development of immunity or defense, against illnesses even before they are exposed to them.
+These vaccinations are given away for free in government hospitals and through local health service providers.
 Keep in mind to provide all vaccinations on schedule.

 Vaccination of child